jeremyButtler/fqGetIds/README.md

 We also saw the fqGetIds was using less cpu
   (see analysis/fqGetIds-cpu.svg) when extracting over 50%
   of reads.
-This combined with the unpredictable times suggests that file IO in output might be the limiting factor.
+This combined with the unpredictable times suggests that when extracting 100% of reads, that the file IO in output was the limiting factor.

 The multithreading employed by seqkit had little impact on times until 50% of reads were extracted.
 However, this gain became unpredictable when extracting 100% of reads.
 This was likely due to file IO issues.

+That being said, we only tested up to four million reads.
+  It is possible that seqkit might start to out perform fqGetIds with vector support when read depths get greater.

 ![Elapsed time usage to extract reads from a fastq from Illumina sequencing for fqGetIds and seqkit. fqGetIds